LunarLambda/libseven/doc/irq.md

 4. [The BIOS IRQ Vector](#the-bios-irq-vector)
 5. [Interrupt Handlers](#interrupt-handlers)

-### Explanation
+## Explanation

-Interrupt Requests (IRQs for short), are asynchronous signals sent to the CPU by external hardware such as the
+Interrupt Requests (IRQs for short) are asynchronous signals sent to the CPU by external hardware such as the
 [display unit, timers, DMA engine, and more](#interrupt-sources).